 Providing a safe work environment for employees should be a priority for your company.
-When compliance is overlooked and workers aren't trained properly or act carelessly an accident or injuries can easily occur.
+When compliance is overlooked and workers aren't trained properly or act carelessly, an accident or injuries can easily occur.
 Compliance with safety regulations will help your company to avoid accidents and costly OSHA violations that will stall your project or worse, shut down a work site.
 In this post, we’ll cover the top 10 OSHA violations and how to avoid them in 2020.

-“The OSHA Top 10 is more than just a list, it is a blueprint for keeping workers safe,” said Deborah A.P.
-Hersman, President and CEO of the National Safety Council.
-“When we all work together to address hazards, we can do the best job possible to ensure employees go home safely each day.”
+“The OSHA Top 10 is more than just a list.
+It is a blueprint for keeping workers safe.
+When we all work together to address hazards, we can do the best job possible to ensure employees go home safely each day.” - Deborah A.P.
+Hersman, President and CEO of the National Safety Council

-- Fall Protection in Construction
+- Fall Protection - General Requirements

 - Hazard Communication